angeldothycodes/Ultimate-IT-Support-Course-for-Technical-Skills/IT Help Desk - With Real Examples.md

 >> If a device has a duplicate name, for example this one was removed previously and it's never been celaned up, you might have issues joining it again.

+# Locked Account and Forgotten Password

+**Scenario:**

+Imagine we're sitting in the IT area at work, working away and all of a sudden Bruce from accounting walks on up and says that recently he was prompted to change his password.
+He changed it, but now when he goes to log in, he thinks he may have forgotten it because when he types in what he thinks it is, it failed a few times and now it keeps coming up with a message saying that Bruce is locked out.

+**Explanation:**

+In Active Directory environments there is typically a group policy called the default domain policy.
+It dictates how many times a user can try to log in before the account gets locked out.